Play in Browser

 Survive together or watch your friends fall.
 Team up with up to 4 players online.

-The latest player-facing improvements, stripped down to the changes most likely to matter before your first run.
+The latest changes that matter before your first run.

 Co-op sessions recover more reliably, reconnects hold together better, and multiplayer runs are less likely to break under real match conditions.